ko-bra/color-detection-events/README.md

 # color-detection-events
 An **experimental** software package that detects color changes in video camera streams and offers related events via an API.
-The API can be integrated with Execution Management Systems like the Celonis EMS or other Process Mining Solutions.</br></br>
+The API can be integrated with Execution Management Systems like the Celonis EMS or process mining solutions.</br></br>
 *Note: This software serves as a proof of concept and is not production ready.*
 ## Overview
-This software package consists of a local scanner and a server application.
+This software package consists of a local scanner and a server application.</b>
+Multiple scanners can monitor their individual video stream and scan for color changes.

-**Scanner** (1-n devices)
+**Scanner** (1-n)
 - Detects color changes in a video camera stream
 - Generates events based on changes and publishes them via MQTT

-**Server**
+**Server** (1)
 - Subscribes to the MQTT event stream and persists events
 - Serves events via a REST API